 This summer, while some families are lying on beach blankets, others are making snow angels at Southern Hemisphere resorts that are celebrating “winter” with crisp ski deals.

-For example, June 2, 2018 — the Queen’s Birthday long weekend — marked one of the earliest openings ever for Coronet Peak, New Zealand.
+For example, the Queen’s Birthday long weekend in early June often marks the earliest resort opening for Coronet Peak, New Zealand.

-This mountain resort, located about 20 minutes outside Queenstown on the South Island, is open full time June 16 through October 7, 2018.
+This mountain resort, located about 20 minutes outside Queenstown on the South Island, is typically open full time June through October.
 Coronet Peak features lots of family-friendly terrain served by the Coronet Express and Meadows Express quad chairlifts.

 Queenstown’s other major resort, The Remarkables, is open too, and both are available to pass holders.